rubyworks/rubytest/README.md

 Likewise a test object may respond to `#covers` to identify the particular "component" of the program being tested.
-The return value must be the the fullname of a constant, class, module or method.
+The return value must be the the full name of a constant, class, module or method.
 Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.